 You’ll take classes for free and get your feet wet on what college courses are like.
 Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!

-Did you know you have the opportunity to take AACC courses on-location at Arundel High School?
-Students who meet eligibility requirements* and successfully complete these courses will earn an AACC certificate in Small Business Management, beginning the pathway that completes the Business Management A.A.S.
+Did you know you have the chance to take AACC courses at Arundel High School?
+Students who meet eligibility requirements* and successfully complete these courses will earn an AACC certificate in Small Business Management, beginning the pathway to complete the Associate of Applied Science degree in business management.
 Ask your high school counselor for details.